Skip to main content

 danger

-When using TCP, communication between kwil-admin and kwild is both encrypted and mutually-authenticated.
-Each side has their own key pair, where the node's is used to encrypt the communications, and the client's is used to authenticate itself with the node.
-Thus, setup involves generating client credentials, and setting them as an authorized RPC client on the node.
+Setup of mTLS is more complex as each side has their own key pair, where the client's is used to authenticate itself with the node.
+Thus, setup involves generating credentials for the RPC client used by the kwild admin command, and setting them as an authorized RPC client on the node.

-Use of the node commands requires the following:
+Use of the admin command with mTLS requires the following:

 • The node's TLS (encrypted transport) certificate, specified with --authrpc-cert.
-The default is "kwild.cert".
-This would be retrieved from the node where it is located at ~/.kwild/rpc.cert by default.
+For remote access, this would be retrieved from the node where it is located at ~/.kwild/admin.cert.

-• RPC client credentials.
-This is a key pair used to authenticate kwil-admin (the client) with kwild (the server).
-The key and certificate parts are specified by --tlskey and --tlscert.
+• Client credentials.
+This is a key pair used to authenticate the kwild admin client with the RPC server on the running node.
+The key and certificate parts are specified to the command with the --tlskey and --tlscert flags.

-• Adding the client certificate to the node's allowed clients, which is locate on the node machine as ~/.kwild/clients.pem by default.
+• Adding the client certificate to the node's list of allowed clients, which is located on the node machine as ~/.kwild/clients.pem.

 Described below are two ways to generate and set client credentials.